harvesthill/reddit-wiki-archive/steroids/sides/list.md

 ####**DHT and Acne**

-Nizoral and Head &amp; Shoulders are supposedly good for fungal acne, although it may be hard to identify it as such though.
+Nizoral and Head & Shoulders are supposedly good for fungal acne, although it may be hard to identify it as such though.

 Ketoconazole or Nizoral are typical anti androgens.
 Get the benefits of stopping DHT from binding to the sebaceous gland without ingesting an anti-androgen.

-####**Lifestyle Habits &amp; Washing Habits**
+####**Lifestyle Habits & Washing Habits**

 Firstly, a great resource is acne.org and it's subsequent forums and this includes much general consensus from acne groups.